ReedOnePeck/Mind-Omni/README.md

 - Python + PyTorch with `diffusers`, `transformers`, `accelerate`, and `bitsandbytes`
 - At least 2 A100 GPUs are required for the full training pipeline
 - The released stage-1, stage-1.2, and stage-2 launchers were configured with multi-GPU `accelerate` runs and were originally launched on 4 GPUs
-- Many scripts still contain machine-specific absolute paths, so update dataset and checkpoint roots before running
+- Before running, set your local dataset root and checkpoint root in the launch or validation files you plan to use

 ## Dataset